Large Language Models of Code Fail at Completing Code with Potential Bugs: Introduction

 Via our empirical studies, we find that the presence of \pobugs drastically degrades the code-completion performance of high-performing \codellms, with test-case pass rates dropping to below 5\% across both datasets for all tested model variants.
-For instance, on \buggyHumanEval, the test-case pass rate of \codegenlarge completions drops from $54.9\%$ (clean partial code) to $3.1\%$ (partial code contains \pobugs), which is worse than the score when no partial code is provided ($9.3\%$).
+For instance, on \buggyHumanEval, the test-case pass rate of \codegenlarge completions drops from $54.9\%$ (reference partial code) to $3.1\%$ (partial code contains \pobugs), which is worse than the score when no partial code is provided ($9.3\%$).
 Our results demonstrate that \codellms are highly susceptible to \pobugs.

-Furthermore, we attempt several post-hoc methods to augment the \codellms with external code repairers: \repair (completes the program, then rewrites the completed one) and \rewrite (rewrites the \pobugs, then completes).
-Our results show that these methods improve the completion of all tested models.
-However, the performance gap between them and completing from clean partial code remains large.
-We provide further case studies and analysis for a better understanding of the behavior of the tested models in \buggycodecomp.
+Furthermore, we attempt several post-hoc methods to augment \codellms to better deal with \pobugs, namely \recomp, \repair, and \rewrite.
+The latter two augment the \codellms with an external code repairer as the rewriter component.
+Our evaluation shows that the attempted methods improve the buggy-code completion performance of all tested \codellms.
+However, the performance gap remains large between these methods and the completion with reference partial code.
+We provide further case studies and analyses, \eg{} effects of \pobugs' locations or the successful cases of na\"ive completion for a better understanding of the behavior of the tested models in \buggycodecomp.